ighanim/aws-cost-anomaly-detection-slack-integration/README.md

 `s3Bucket` | The name of the S3 bucket where project artifacts (Lambda package and `deployment.yml` are stored.
 The bucket has to be in the same region as the CloudFormation deployment
-`codePackage` | The name of the Lambda code package (i.e.`lambda-package-v1.0.0.zip`) `slackWebhookURL` | The Slack webhook URL
+`codePackage` | The name of the Lambda code package (i.e.`lambda-package-v1.0.0.zip`) `slackWebhookURL` | The Slack webhook URL `displayAccountName` | Select whether to display Account Name in the Slack Notification or not.
+This will require special permissions for the Lambda function to access the Organisations API.

 ## Configure Cost Anomaly Detection